andy-page-developer/Blogger-Compact-Dashboard/README.md

 **Version History**

+Version 0.95
+- The Labels section in the Blogger Editor will now remain open at all times.

 Version 0.94
 - With the new Blogger Labels update, we've updated the code to work better.
 Font size increased along with better padding
 - All Icons are now colored black and smaller.